pklaus/python-sipgate-xmlrpc/README.md

 As this Python module is intended primarily for basic / plus customers at the moment, the API version is still at 1.06.

-## Required Python modules
+## Requirements

-The software is tested and known to work well on **Python 2.7.1** on Mac OS X 10.6.7.
+The software is tested and known to work well on **Python 2.7.x** on Mac OS X 10.6, 10.7 and 10.8.
 <!--
 It should, however, work on any operating system that supports python.
 I also tested it on **Python 3.2** after converting the files using `2to3-3.2 -w -n *.py`.
 All examples were tested afterwards and found to be functional.
 -->

+This module uses the standard Python module `xmlrpclib` that should come with any Python installation.

 ## Installation and Usage